What the Tariffs Pause Really Means for Housing

 Climate Change: The Silent Housing Crisis

-Although inflation and tariffs garner attention, climate risk is gradually altering the foundation of U.S. housing.
-Increasingly, studies reveal that hurricane-prone coasts, wildfire corridors, and flood zones are becoming less insurable or insurable only at high premiums.
+Inflation and tariffs get headlines, but climate danger is changing U.S. housing.
+Study after study shows that hurricane-prone beaches, wildfire-prone pathways, and flood zones are becoming less insurable or only at high premiums.

-This reality is prompting institutional investors and developers to re-evaluate their asset allocations, shifting capital toward inland cities, mixed-use developments with resilient infrastructure, and states with more stable regulatory environments.
+This is forcing institutional investors and developers to reweight their asset allocations toward inland cities, mixed-use developments with resilient infrastructure, and states with more stable regulatory environments.

 Investor Outlook: Where Is Capital Flowing in 2025?